 There is no doubt that developing a more hopeful pattern of thinking can only help our young people more successfully navigate the inevitable failures and mistakes that appear throughout life.

-With the work of RICA and our SOW Teams, Knox is committed to building in our students the knowledge and skills needed to overcome the everyday stressors that are associated with children and adolescence.
+With the work of our SOW team, Knox is committed to building in our students the knowledge and skills needed to overcome the everyday stressors that are associated with children and adolescence.
 Our commitment is to design and implement evidencebased programs to develop resilience and positive mental health, so just like our recent graduates, when our young men walk out of the gates, they can work through challenges by learning to face them in a more deliberate and positive manner.

 This is a challenge worth pursuing and investing in.